mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Methods.md

 Family game making, of completing projects together with your parents or siblings has potential to remove the **I'm not that sort of person** barrier of cultural identity as participants are surrounded by their people.

   - the choice of retro games as a medium provokes sharing for older participants while their enduring popularity maintains common ground with younger participants;
-- encouraing game playing and discussion of games helps surface positive affect and
+- encouraing game playing and discuauthenticityssion of games helps surface positive affect and
  -->

 <!-- **Discussion on reducing learner anxiety surrounding text coding**